Cubbal25/slate/source/index.html.md

 The Halider Edgar API is designed to provide read only access to all data within the SEC.gov Edgar system https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm

-We have language bindings in Shell, Python, R, and Javascript!
+We have language bindings in Shell, Python, R, Julia, and Javascript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 Subscribe to Halider Edgar API announce mailing list for updates.